When are you under arrest?

 You are arrested when law enforcement officers take you into custody or otherwise deprive you of your freedom of movement in any significant way, in order to hold you to answer for a criminal offense.
 Police officers, under Florida law, are obligated to identify themselves and to advise you that you are under arrest and why, unless circumstances make it impossible for them to do so at that time.
 You may, in fact, be under arrest even though no one has actually used the word “arrest” or any other comparable word.
 The fact that you have been deprived of your freedom of movement in some significant manner may amount legally to an arrest.

 Ordinarily, private citizens do not have power of arrest in New York; but under limited circumstances a private party may make an arrest where an actual commission of a felony is involved.
-Contact an Naples car accident law firm immediately after your arrest.
+Contact a motorcycle accident lawyers in San Jose immediately after your arrest.